 - Publicity and awareness

-The IGNITE Program curriculum is a three-month (September – November), intensive, in-person program for medtech startups.
+The IGNITE Program curriculum is a three-month (September – November), intensive, hybrid program for medtech startups.
 Through work with an expert panel of advisors and investors, and individual guidance from industry mentors, IGNITE cohort members are afforded the knowledge, tools and connections to move along their start-up journey.
 All cohort members also have 24/7 access to an on-demand library of curriculum designed by legal, financial, business, entrepreneurial and medtech experts they can consume at their own pace.

 Who We Are Looking For